About the portrait

 In his portrait of Joseph Pease, Charles Napier Kennedy included a map showing Middlesbrough after the building of the Stockton and Darlington Railway.

 The Teesside Archives has maps which show Middlesbrough in the early 1800s as a rural area of fields and farms.
-It also has later maps dating from after the railway was built, which shows Middlesbrough as a bustling town with streets and factories and a large port.
+It also has later maps dating from after the railway was built, which show Middlesbrough as a bustling town with streets, factories and a large port.

 • How has your place changed?
 What might have caused this change?